 Perhaps surprisingly, making clear the conceptual distinctions of moral and legal philosophy may be far more important to building ethical LAWS than they are to human soldiers, who can intuitively grasp normative differences although they might struggle to formulate them.

 Whether the law consists exhaustively in rule-following, or whether it consists in following rules and other rule-like contents, the variety of legal contents makes law-following more difficult.
 In the previous section I suggested that one potentially important difference is that laws vary in terms of the source of their normative authority.
 In this section, I want to emphasize two other important ways that laws differ—as rules of one type or another—that are especially relevant for present concerns.
 First, laws vary significantly in the generality or specificity of both the circumstances in which they apply, and in the nature of their action-guiding content.
 Some rules prescribe a very specific act in response to a very specific condition or circumstance.
-Alasdair MacIntyre describes these rules as maximally concrete such that "there is no such thing as understanding the rule and not knowing how it is to be applied."15 Other rules are abstract in that they might fully determine some set of more concrete rules.16 For example, a relatively abstract rule like, "You should always treat people with respect," fully determines any number of rules about how a person ought to treat others in a particular case.
+Alasdair MacIntyre describes these rules as maximally concrete such that "there is no such thing as understanding the rule and not knowing how it is to be applied."
+Other rules are abstract in that they might fully determine some set of more concrete rules.
+For example, a relatively abstract rule like, "You should always treat people with respect," fully determines any number of rules about how a person ought to treat others in a particular case.
 Second, rules vary in the extent to which they are either prescriptive or proscriptive; for instance, rules such as CASTLE make allowances for acting in certain ways, while rules such as OPEN levy requirements.
 Still other rules prohibit or discourage behaviors, although I have not offered an example of either case.
 It should be enough to say that differences in the ways that a rule guides action, coupled with differences in type and generality, present several distinct challenges for rule-following.

 The best approach to demonstrating these challenges may be through direct comparison of different kinds of rules (see Figure 1).
 Consider, for example, the contrast between computer commands and moral rules.
 Computer commands, like those that constitute the operating system of the computer that I am typing this essay on, are imperative contents.
 These rules tend toward being maximally concrete, and range in their prescriptions from the permissive to the restrictive.
 On the one hand, they are quite simple, yet their ability to guide even modestly complicated behavior depends upon prohibitively lengthy strings of commands—it is not uncommon for a computer operating system to include on the order of 100 million lines of code.
 On the other hand, moral rules—or, for Dworkin, principles—can be incredibly abstract, determining action in countless situations, contexts, or practices.
 For example, a general moral prohibition against harming might determine right action in contexts ranging from war to participation in sports to childhood interactions with siblings.
 Like computer commands, moral rules may be both restrictive and permissive; Immanuel Kant, for example, thought that humans have an absolute or perfect duty to refrain from lying to others, but a permissive or imperfect duty to cultivate whatever natural talents that they may possess.
 Many laws seem to lie intermediate with respect to these two cases, benefitting neither from the simplicity of individual computer commands, nor the relative sparsity of moral rules.
 The reality is that legal contents range from the maximally concrete to the very abstract, whether one characterizes them as rules or as something else, such as imperatives or normative propositions.
 As such, following the law means dealing with a great deal of variously abstract rules, some of which are quite restrictive, and others of which are quite permissive, but many of which bear on one another in understanding the law in toto.

 Another problem posed by legal rule-following results from the fact that the laws are written in natural languages and natural languages are notoriously irregular and imprecise.
 For one thing, rules often admit of an objectionable degree of vagueness, which generally, a rule-follower needs to resolve.
 This problem seems to become more pronounced as rules become more general because such rules tend to be more dependent upon words with rich semantic content.
 For example, the words "proportionate," "necessary," "reasonable," and "suffering" each play an important role in law.
-In the discussion section of a research report conducted by Igor Grossman, et al. the authors agree with findings from a 1993 study by Eldar Shafir et al. that colloquial use of the term reasonable "concerns a pragmatic focus on social norms and context specificity in the process of judgment."17 Grossman, et al. note that this is distinct from colloquial judgments about rationality, which appear to be primarily focused on individual preferences and attributes.
+In the discussion section of a research report conducted by Igor Grossman, et al. the authors agree with findings from a 1993 study by Eldar Shafir et al. that colloquial use of the term reasonable "concerns a pragmatic focus on social norms and context specificity in the process of judgment."
+Grossman, et al. note that this is distinct from colloquial judgments about rationality, which appear to be primarily focused on individual preferences and attributes.
 To the extent that social norms vary across communities, this suggests a real difficulty for rule-following in that the meaning of a rule may similarly differ across communities.
 Granted, Grossman, et al. focus specifically on the folk use of the word "reasonable" because the term plays an especially significant role in the law, but it would be surprising if social norms did not play a significant role in common understanding of other legally significant terms (for instance, "proportionate," "necessary," and "suffering").
 Even limited to the word "reasonable" though, the problem is significant.

 Consider, for instance, Article 57 (4) to Additional Protocol I to the Geneva Conventions states:

-In the conduct of military operations at sea or in the air, each Party to the conflict shall, in conformity with its rights and duties under the rules of international law applicable in armed conflict, take all reasonable precautions to avoid losses of civilian lives and damage to civilian objects.18
+In the conduct of military operations at sea or in the air, each Party to the conflict shall, in conformity with its rights and duties under the rules of international law applicable in armed conflict, take all reasonable precautions to avoid losses of civilian lives and damage to civilian objects.

 The use of a reasonableness standard in this law is not just problematic on account of some vexing terminological ambiguity; it is objectionable because the meaningfulness of the law depends upon the meaning of the word "reasonable," which is difficult to fix.
 A high standard of reasonableness directs a highly restrictive rule, while a low standard directs the exact opposite.
 The entirety of prescriptive work done by the law depends upon a single word and the meaning of that word is incredibly difficult to fix, even for proficient language-users.
 It is not an exaggeration to say that the rule depends as much on a deep understanding of one specific word's usage within a given linguistic community as it does on the logical relationships between terms in the rule itself.

 A further difficulty introduced through natural languages is that of conversational implicature, among other discursive norms.
 Granted, this problem is far worse in conversation than in law, but that does not mean the problem is insignificant, even in that context.
 For example, when I tell my son, "Don't spit on people," I actually mean something closer to "under no circumstance is it permissible to spit on people."
 It is only through the practical experience of parenting two small children that I have come to learn that that particular implicature is entirely lost on some members of my own linguistic community.
 A more interesting example, potentially, is when I tell him "Don't hit people."
 I suppose that what I probably mean is more like "never hit a person unless they are physically harming you."
 I think this example is fascinating because it turns out that rules on justifiable harming are rather nuanced.
 In fact, I find myself struggling to specify precisely the circumstances under which harming others is appropriate.
 Of course, I should expect my kids to learn over time to account for considerations of preemption, proportionality, and necessity in developing a finer understanding of the rules against hitting others.
 Still, it is difficult to specify all the morally relevant considerations bearing on the justifiable use of violence, and I take it that these are relatively simple rules.
 Maybe I could just say, "don't hit others unless it is strictly necessary that you do so."
 But notice there that the phrase "strictly necessary" has introduced the very sort of ambiguity and subjectivity that one should hope to avoid with children and robotic weapons.
-I have argued elsewhere that children, especially teenagers, offer a useful parallel in guiding effective lethal autonomous weapons policy, a point which takes on an even greater significance in recognizing the linguistic demands of following the law.19
+I have argued elsewhere that children, especially teenagers, offer a useful parallel in guiding effective lethal autonomous weapons policy, a point which takes on an even greater significance in recognizing the linguistic demands of following the law.

 Thus far, the problems that I have described are features of individual laws and legal terms that make it difficult to understand how the law obligates people.
 However, rules also present a problem collectively that I refer to as the global reasoning problem.
 Whatever challenges one might find in applying a single rule, rules are rarely, if ever, applied individually.
 Instead, following the law is usually a practice of reconciling any number of rules against one another, determining the appropriate hierarchical relationship between rules, weighing precedence, considering past cases, and rendering a judgment that strikes an appropriate balance between potentially counter-vailing considerations.
 In some cases, it appears to be impossible to apply a law in isolation from its broader legal and jurisprudential contexts.
 For instance, the law established as Article 23, Par. (b) of the 1907 Hague Regulations states: